 For lo, the winter is past, the rains are over and gone.
 Arise, my love, and come away.

-Concerto: Pulchra es Thou art fair, my love, beautiful and comely, O daughter of Jerusalem: thou art fair; my love, beautiful and comely as Jerusalem, terrible as an army set in array.
+Concerto: Pulchra es

+Thou art fair, my love, beautiful and comely, O daughter of Jerusalem, Terrible as an army set in array.
 Turn thine eyes from me, for they have made me flee away.